itsfrank98/sIMP/README.md

 Chack out the documentation for a more accurate description of the language.

 <h2> Current limitations </h2>
-At the current state, sIMP has the following limitations (as far as I can tell):
+At the current state, sIMP has the following limitations (as far as I can tell): <br />
-- The user is allowed to use the keywords of the language (if, else and so on) as names for the variables, which is something that should not happen;
+* The user is allowed to use the keywords of the language (if, else and so on) as names for the variables, which is something that should not happen; <br />
-- The stack operations can only be done passing the name of the stack.
+* The stack operations can only be done passing the name of the stack.
 We can't do the following:

 ```
 stack a;